 If you are not sure where to start and need some help finding the best credit cards for balance transfer, here we’ve picked up some of the best credit cards for balance transfer below.

 Even if your credit is less than perfect (credit scores of 670 or higher), you may qualify for the Discover it® Balance Transfer credit card.
 The card has an 18-month 0% intro APR on balance transfers and 6-month 0% intro APR on purchases.
-The balance transfer fee is standard - 3% of the amount transferred.
-When the introductory rates are over, ongoing interest rates of See terms will apply.
+The balance transfer fee is 3% intro balance transfer fee, up to 5% fee on future balance transfers (see terms)*.
+When the introductory rates are over, ongoing interest rates of 14.24% - 25.24% Variable will apply.
 The card also allows to earn cash back on all purchases and has no annual fee, which means you may want to keep it after the balance is paid off.
-Cash back rewards are pretty simple: you will earn up to 5% cash back in rotating categories each quarter you activate (up to the quarterly maximum), and all other purchases will always earn 1% cash back.
+Cash back rewards are pretty simple: you will earn up to 5% cash back in rotating categories each quarter you activate (up to $1,500 in combined purchases each quarter), and all other purchases will always earn 1% cash back.
 In addition to these credit card benefits you will have free access to your FICO credit score through Discover’s online portal.

 Longest 0% Intro APR on Balance Transfers

 For those who need 0% interest for more than a year and a half, the Citi Simplicity® Card - No Late Fees Ever card will be a good option.
 It offers whopping 21-month 0% intro APR on balance transfers made in the first 4 months!
-Although the balance transfer fee is a bit high – 5% of each balance transfer; $5 minimum. – the fee may be worth it.
-Just see how much you can potentially save during that long introductory period to understand the difference.
-The Simplicity card also has no annual fee and you won’t be charged a late payment fee or penalty rate if you are late with a monthly payment.
+The balance transfer fee is a bit high – 5% of each balance transfer; $5 minimum.
+But calculate how much you can potentially save during that long introductory period to see if it worth paying the fee.
+The Citi Simplicity® Card - No Late Fees Ever credit card also has no annual fee and you won’t be charged a late payment fee or penalty rate if you are late with a monthly payment.
 Note that the ongoing APR will be 16.24% - 26.24%* (Variable).

 Want to see how long it will take to pay off the transferred balance on these and some other cards?